 \section{Abstract}

 The process of discovery requires active exploration---the act of collecting new and informative data.
 However, efficient autonomous exploration remains a major unsolved problem.
 The dominant paradigm addresses this challenge by using Reinforcement Learning (RL) to train agents with intrinsic motivation, maximizing a composite objective of extrinsic and intrinsic rewards.
 We suggest that this approach incurs unnecessary overhead: while policy optimization is necessary for precise task execution, employing such machinery solely to expand state coverage may be inefficient.
-In this paper, we propose a new paradigm that explicitly separates exploration from exploitation and bypasses RL during the exploration phase.
-Our method uses a tree-search strategy inspired by the Go-With-The-Winner algorithm, paired with a measure of epistemic uncertainty to systematically drive exploration.
-By removing the overhead of policy optimization, our approach explores an order of magnitude more efficiently than standard intrinsic motivation baselines on hard Atari benchmarks.
-Further, we demonstrate that the discovered trajectories can be distilled into deployable policies using existing supervised backward learning algorithms, achieving state-of-the-art scores by a wide margin on \montezuma, \pitfall, and \venture without relying on domain-specific knowledge.
+In this paper, we propose a new approach that explicitly decouples exploration from policy optimization and bypasses RL entirely during the exploration phase.
+Our method uses a tree-search strategy inspired by the Go-With-The-Winner algorithm, paired with a measure of uncertainty to systematically drive exploration.
+By removing the overhead of policy optimization, our approach explores an order of magnitude more efficiently than standard intrinsic motivation baselines on hard exploration benchmarks.
+Further, we demonstrate that the trajectories discovered during exploration can be distilled into deployable policies using existing supervised backward learning algorithms, achieving state-of-the-art performance by a wide margin on \montezuma, \pitfall, and \venture without relying on domain-specific knowledge.
 Finally, we demonstrate the generality of our framework in high-dimensional continuous action spaces by solving the MuJoCo Adroit dexterous manipulation and AntMaze tasks in a \emph{sparse-reward} setting, directly from image observations and without expert demonstrations or offline datasets.
-To the best of our knowledge, this has not been achieved before for the Adroit tasks.
+To the best of our knowledge, this has not been achieved before\arxiv{ for the Adroit tasks}.